tehprofessor/yard-restful/README.markdown

     yardoc --plugin rest --title "Our App's API" --readme "./doc/README_FOR_API"

+## Publish API

+When you want to make the API-documentation available for public use the following command:

+    bundle exec yardoc --plugin rest --title 'Our App's API' --output-dir ./public/api

 ## Gemfile functionality

 You may also include yard-rest in your gemfile using: